Innovv K2 Motorcycle Camera Technical Support

 2 – Connect up black to your negative battery terminal and both the red and yellow to the positive.
 This will power the unit up for the purpose of testing only.
 For full install the yellow will require connecting to a switched live.

-3 – Connect via mains power using a micro usb lead..
+3 – Connect via mains power using a micro usb lead.
 A good quality micro USB lead (min 1A) will be required.
+Note the DVR will not function correctly (i.e Wifi will not function) if you connect via USB in a computer or laptop.

 Please note there will be a 10 second start delay (option 1 ) before the DVR fires up.
 So don’t panic this is normal.